AdaptInfer/context-review/manuscript.md

 *Positioning and prior art.* Proposition 1 is expository: part (A) is standard ridge⇔kernel duality on joint features; part (B) follows from (i) fixed attention + trained linear head = ridge on fixed features and (ii) NTK linearization ⇒ kernel regression with the network’s NTK.
 Our contribution is the unified **context-aware** formulation: explicit design knobs via $S(c)$, $\mathcal{R}(\theta;c)$, and compute—and the mapping of retrieval/gating to kernel/measure choices.
 See transformer ICL as classical estimators [@arXiv:2212.07677; @arXiv:2208.01066; @arXiv:2212.10559] and NTK analyses [@arXiv:1806.07572; @arXiv:1912.02803].

+*Limitations*
+This linear, squared-loss bridge captures a large class of explicit and implicit adaptors, but it abstracts away at least three realities:
+(i) non-quadratic losses (e.g., logistic) change the effective kernel/weighting via loss curvature;
+(ii) when the prediction head is nonlinear (e.g., an MLP or attention), it introduces model curvature: the head’s Jacobian/Hessian depends on the input and parameters, so the effective metric and weights change with the representation; the fixed-kernel view from the linear case no longer holds;
+(iii) multi-modal context encoders (text, graphs, images) alter both the neighborhood definition and the regularizer.
+We view these as open extensions to explore beyond the scope of this review.

 ### Scope of Review and Relation to Prior Work